-The information in the cost estimate summary below (Table 2.8) is based on the best available information regarding the anticipated scope of the selected remedy.
-Changes in the cost element are likely to accrue because of new information.
+The information in the cost estimate summary table below (Table 2.8) is based on the best available information regarding the anticipated scope of the selected remedy.
+Changes in the cost element are likely to accrue as a result of new information.
 This is an order-of-magnitude cost estimate that is expected to be within +50 to -30 percent of the actual project cost.